Setting up a Debt Arrangement Scheme with CAP

 1. Working out a budget

-When we prepare a budget for you, we start by looking at your income and then your expenditure (this is the money you need to spend to cover your living costs).
-On the Debt Arrangement Scheme (DAS), your budget will include essential payments like rent or mortgage, utility bills, living expenses and leisure.
+When we prepare a budget for you, we start by looking at your income and expenditure (the money you need to spend to cover living costs).
+Your budget will include essential payments like rent or mortgage, utility bills, living expenses and leisure.

 Once your living costs are covered, we’ll work out what you have spare to offer your creditors.
-Your DAS will therefore also include payments towards your priority and non-priority debts.
-These payments will be arranged depending on what you can afford and following negotiations with your creditors.
+Your DAS payment will therefore also include payments towards your priority and non-priority debts.
+These payments will be arranged depending on what you can afford.

-We’ll also give you an estimate of how long it will take to repay your debts.
-This is what we call your repayment term — please bear in mind this can change if your situation changes.
+We’ll also give you an estimate of how long it may take to repay your debts.
+This is what we call your repayment term.
+Please note, the time it takes to become debt free may increase or decrease depending on if your situation changes.

-We’ll then apply for your DAS for you.
+We’ll then apply to DAS on your behalf.
 This whole process is done via an external organisation’s website, outside of CAP.
-It’s down to the DAS administrator (a civil servant appointed by the Scottish Government) to approve, or reject, your DAS.
+It’s down to the DAS administrator (a civil servant appointed by the Scottish Government) to approve, or reject, the proposed payment plan

 The DAS proposal will be sent to all your creditors, and they have 21 days to let us know if they have any issues.
 If not, or if the Accountant in Bankruptcy (AiB) deems it fair despite creditors’ objections, the Debt Payment Plan (DPP) will be approved.